awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-loginLogout.md

 You can use the loginHSM and logoutHSM commands in cloudhsm\_mgmt\_util to log in and out of each HSM in a cluster\.
 Any user of any type can use these commands\.

+**Note**
+If you exceed five incorrect login attempts, your account is locked out\.
+If you created your cluster before February 2018, your account is locked out after 20 incorrect login attempts\.
+To unlock the account, a cryptographic officer \(CO\) must reset your password using the [changePswd](cloudhsm_mgmt_util-changePswd.md) command in cloudhsm\_mgmt\_util\.
+If you have more than one HSM in your cluster, you may be allowed additional incorrect login attempts before your account is locked out\.
+This is because the CloudHSM client balances load across various HSMs\.
+Therefore, the login attempt may not begin on the same HSM each time\.
+If you are testing this functionality, we recommend you do so on a cluster with only one active HSM\.

 Before you run these cloudhsm\_mgmt\_util commands, you must [start cloudhsm\_mgmt\_util](cloudhsm_mgmt_util-getting-started.md#cloudhsm_mgmt_util-start)\.

 If you add or delete HSMs, [update the configuration files](cloudhsm_mgmt_util-getting-started.md#cloudhsm_mgmt_util-setup) that the AWS CloudHSM client and the command line tools use\.
 Otherwise, the changes that you make might not be effective on all HSMs in the cluster\.